By and By: Notable Performances

 Noteworthy recordings and performances of the song have achieved high fame in American popular culture.
 Elvis Presley included a rendition in his 1967 album How Great Thou Art, and the Golden Gate Quartet recorded a version of the song in their album When the Saints Go Marching In.

 Jazz piano player Thelonious Monk recorded a version of this tune on his album Les Liaisons Dangereuses.

+A version recorded by Lead Belly in the 1940s has been released by Smithsonian Folkways on albums for children, including Lead Belly Sings for Children (1999).